igorski/efflux-tracker/README.md

 TODO VUE
 --------

-All Handlebars moved to components
+REPLACE ALL INSTANCES OF WINDOW_RESIZE and WINDOW_SCROLL with watchers All Handlebars moved to components
 All less files moved to appropriate components or SCSS libraries KeyboardController to Vuex store module (we need store access for mutations)